tuftsceeo/smartpost/readme.txt

 * Initial release into to the WordPress plugin repository.

 == Upgrade Notice ==
+= 2.3.7 =
+* Better video encoding

+= 2.3.6 =
+* Fixes a bug where the video player was not rendering properly

+= 2.3.5 =
+* Better/hardened SQL statements
+* Introduces a "button_txt" attribute to the [sp-quickpost] shortcode
+* More stable error handling

 = 2.3.4 =
 * Better video handling and fixes a compatibility bug with the Relevanssi plugin